 Brussels is the capital of Belgium and the headquarters of both the European Union and the North Atlantic Treaty Organization (NATO).
-What began as a mere fortress outpost in the 900’s has grown into a sophisticated metropolis, admired the world over for its architecture and its food.
+What began as a mere fortress outpost in the 900’s has grown into a sophisticated metropolis, admired the world over for its architecture, universities, and its food.

 Brussels is a bilingual town, where residents speak, and street signs are printed in, Dutch and French.